DinoChiesa/Apigee-CustomPolicy-AesCrypto/README.md

 What will this policy configuration do?:

 * the action is decrypt, so the policy will decrypt
-* No source property is specified, therefore this policy will decrypt the message.content.
+* No `source` property is specified, therefore this policy will decrypt the message.content.
-* Because there is a decode-source property, 'base64', the policy will base64-decode the message.content to derive the cipher text.
+* Because there is a `decode-source` property, 'base64', the policy will base64-decode the message.content to derive the cipher text.
-* Specifying the passphrase means that a key and IV will be derived using PBKDF2, with the defaults the same as in the prior example.
+* Specifying the `passphrase` tells the policy to derive a key and IV using PBKDF2, with the defaults for iterations and salt the same as in the prior example.
-* There is no mode or padding specified, so AES/CBC/PKCS5Padding is used.
+* There is no `mode` or `padding` specified, so the policy will use AES/CBC/PKCS5Padding.
-* The result is decoded via UTF-8 to produce a plain string.
-(Obviously, this will work only if the original clear text was a plain string).
+* The policy decodes the result via UTF-8 to produce a plain string.
+Obviously, this will work only if the original clear text was a plain string!

 ### Full Properties List